-If an article is printed in a newspaper or blog and no one reads it, does it make any noise?
+If an article you’re quoted in is printed in a newspaper or blog and no one reads it, did you give the quote?

 You might be leaving a lot of opportunities go by the wayside.

 Here are 10 ways to promote your publicity:

 - Tweet a link to the article.
 I do this for my clients, when they tell me about their publicity via PR LEADS.
 I use a provocative title to get attention.
 Here’s an example: Need writing tips for a job application? @prleads client Diane L Samuels gets publicity on Monster.com http://ow.ly/2tGcI Notice how I use the keyword “publicity” so anyone looking for “publicity” on Twitter will see this.
 Use your own keywords as well so more people will find your links.